magento/devdocs/extensions/install/index.md

 To install an extension, you must:

-1. Get an extension from the Magento Marketplace or elsewhere.
+1. Get an extension from the Magento Marketplace or another extension developer.
 1. Get the extension's Composer name and version.
 1. Update the `composer.json` file in your Magento project with the name and version of the extension.
 1. Verify that the extension installed properly.